300 Stewart Ave., Las Vegas, NV, 89101

 With the city's reputation as a world-class destination, it's hard to believe that less than 30 years ago hotels in Vegas were still run by the mob.
 The scenes depicted in the Martin Scorsese film "Casino," weren't just good film writing.
 That was Vegas.
 Visitors can learn all about the city's sordid past at the Mob Museum located in the heart of downtown Vegas on Stewart Avenue and Third Street (right by Main Street Station).

-The $42-million museum features interactive exhibits and artifacts that teach visitors all about the most notorious gangsters in Vegas, the history of the mafia and how organized crime impacted the rest of America and the world.
+The $42-million museum features interactive exhibits and more than 1,000 iconic artifacts that teach visitors all about the most notorious gangsters in Vegas, the history of the mafia and how organized crime impacted the rest of America and the world.
 Designed by the same team that created the Rock and Roll Hall of Fame in Cleveland and the International Spy Museum in Washington, D.C, the mob museum depicts an all-encompassing view of mobsters from their rise to prominence in Vegas to how law enforcement initiatives led to their demise.
 Not only do guests get to learn about the history of the mob, but they get a chance to do so while standing in one of the places where some of those events occurred.
-The 41,000-square-foot museum features 16,000 square feet of exhibit space that spans three floors.
+The 41,000-square-foot museum features 16,000 square feet of exhibit space and high-tech theater presentations, that spans three floors.
 It's located inside the former federal courthouse where the 1950-51 Kefauver Committee hearings were held.
 The restored courthouse is one of the last remaining historical buildings in Vegas.

 The Kefauver Committee, also known as the United State Special Committee to Investigate Crime in Interstate Commerce, was created by Senator Estes Kefauver.
 Inside the dimly-lit courtroom guests can see clips of the same hearings that Americans saw when organized crime was just starting to gain mainstream national attention.